kinderhead/Rocks/README.md

 Hart, Amalyah.
 What Is Radiometric Dating?
 Cosmos Magazine, 14 Apr.
 2021, https://cosmosmagazine.com/earth/earth-sciences/what-is-radiometric-dating/.

 This source is used for radiometric dating.
 More specifically for the different elements used in radiometric dating.

+Geologic Time: Radiometric Time Scale.
+USGS, 13 June 2001, https://pubs.usgs.gov/gip/geotime/radiometric.html.

+This source is used for the formula for calculating the age of a rock based on radioactivity.